 Once you have copied your service token, it will not be shown again.

-You can pass your service token directly to the CLI.
-This will automatically fetch and save the configured project and config to the CLI's config file for later use.
-It will also save the token.
+DOPPLER_TOKEN is provided.
+You can also pass the service token directly to the CLI.
+This will fetch and save the configured project and config to the CLI's config file for later use.

-Revoking a service token is immediate and non-reversible.
+Revoking a service token is non-reversible and will immediately shutdown all access to the config.
 To revoke a token, click the "Revoke" button on the token you'd like to remove.
-After doing so you will see a confirmation dialog.